 You are making a life-giving choice.

 Our domestic open adoption agency gives you, as a birth mother, the ability to determine how you will be involved with your child’s life.
-You may be giving up rights to be the primary parent, but you will still get to have contact with your child and see them if that is what you want.
+You may be signing away your rights to be the primary parent, but you will still get to have contact with your child and see them if that is what you want.

 Because of your choice for adoption, your child will get an adoptive family that is excited to raise them and provide a nurturing, loving environment.
 Your child will also get the opportunity to know who you are.